-Over 80 million families fled for their lives around the world, praying for safety and shelter, seeking refuge.
+Over 80 million families fled for their lives around the world, praying for safety and shelter and seeking refuge.

 Due to the recent wars and conflicts, which took place in many countries in the world, many people were forced to leave their homes.
 And the refugees’ number keeps on growing by (44.000) daily.